 So in the modern age, this has led to more changes and guidelines for the labor stage.
 The approach is to wait until the cord has stopped pulsating and becomes entirely white.

-This ensures that all the nutrient-rich blood in the cord has been transferred to the baby, giving the newborn a healthy boost and start at life.
+This ensures that all the nutrient-rich blood in the cord has been transferred to the baby, giving the newborn a healthy boost and a start in life.

 It is increasing as a regular practice in childbirth.
 Even with no medical facilities, the midwife should be able to feel if the cord is empty by just touching it.